bcoe/smtproutes/README.markdown

 server = Server(('0.0.0.0', 25), None)
 ```

-Once the server is created, you can register routes with it, and start it running:
+Once the server is created, you can register routes with it and start it running:

 ```python
 from example_route import ExampleRoute